ansible/ansible/docs/docsite/rst/community/communication.rst

 The Bullhorn
 ------------
 The Bullhorn is our newsletter for the Ansible developer community.
 If you have any questions or content you’d like to share, please reach out to us at the-bullhorn@redhat.com, or directly contribute/suggest content for upcoming issues.
 The Ansible News Working Group sources, curates, and promotes existing Ansible-related content, and encourages the creation of Ansible-related content across a variety of mediums.
-Initial curation and promotion goals are an Ansible Weekly Newsletter; future work may include "Ansible Magazine" (online site, Ansible-community created / edited); Ansible Developer Newsletter (less frequent, info that is relevant to contributors).
+Initial curation and promotion goals are an Ansible Weekly Newsletter; future work may include Ansible Magazine (online site, Ansible-community created / edited); Ansible Developer Newsletter (less frequent, info that is relevant to contributors).

 Subscribe to The Bullhorn here.